laws-africa/indigo/docs/rest/app.rst

     GET /api/documents

 Lists the documents in the library.
+The results will be :ref:`paginated <pagination>`.

 Get a Document
 --------------